 - Meet challenges in the areas of economy and employment through projects that leverage ICTs and strengthen digital ecosystems.

-Three winners will be selected through this 2016 call for projects.
+Three winners will be selected through this 2017 call for projects.
 The FIRE Africa Awards will be presented to ongoing initiatives or completed projects that submit concrete evidence of their impact.
-This means that projects pending execution or which are about to begin will not be accepted.
+Projects pending execution or which are about to begin will not be accepted.

-The FIRE Award consists of a USD 3,000 cash prize plus full travel and accommodation for one representative of each project to attend the awards ceremony, and participate in sessions which will be held in Mexico during the 2016 Internet Governance Forum.
+The FIRE Award consists of a USD 3,000 cash prize plus full travel and accommodation for one representative of each project to attend the awards ceremony, and participate in sessions which will be held in Switzerland during the 2017 Internet Governance Forum.

 No proposals will be accepted outside the online application system.
 All proposals have to be submitted before the deadline.